About the ERL

 Multicultural and diverse literature is integrated within the larger literature collection.
 Materials on race, ethnicity, disabilities, both physical and mental, gender and gay/lesbian issues are included in this collection and can be accessed by doing a keyword search for “ERL Diversity Collection.”

 We have a small collection of older materials related to African American Children’s Literature that may be used for research and/or historical interest.
-This collection is non-circulating and shelved together in 350F, in the ERL.
-These materials can be accessed by doing a search for “African American Children’s Literature Research” as a phrase.
+This collection is non-circulating and shelved together in the reference section in the ERL.
+These materials can be accessed by searching for “African American Children’s Literature Research” as a phrase.

-Student employees hired by the ERL must review the Relevant Oakland University Policies listed under the heading of the same name on the Student Employment webpage for Oakland University.
+Student employees hired by the ERL must review the Relevant Oakland University Policies listed under the same heading on the Oakland University Student Employment webpage.
 In addition, ERL student employees should be familiar with the Family Educational Rights and Privacy Act (FERPA).

-Is there a limit to the number of items I can have checked out at one time?
+Is there a limit to the number of items I can have checked out once?

 Up to 8 items may be checked out at any one time.